Mark Zuckerberg and Free Speech

 The precedent this would set is both unmanageable and contradictory.

 It’s unmanageable because most political speech is inherently partisan, which means it will be a political mess to effectively determine whether something is being removed because people find it misleading (‘spin’), because it’s a lie that’s intended to mislead, or because it’s a political policy people just disagree with.
-It will also be extremely difficult to get consensus on this given the political nature of the speech.
-It’s inherently contradictory because if Trump says something outrageous and stupid that gets written about or quoted in the New York Times and then that is subsequently posted and shared on Facebook, should that kind of secondary quotation be removed as well?
+It will also be difficult to get consensus on this given the political nature of the speech.
+It’s inherently contradictory because if Trump says something outrageous that gets written about or quoted in the New York Times and then that is subsequently posted and shared on Facebook, should that kind of secondary quotation be removed as well?
 What about a less reputable paper? or a blog post?

-This doesn’t mean private companies do not have a responsibility to be ethical in the absence of policy - they do, but when it comes to the moderation of elected political speech I think the only tenable outcome is to act as a neutral platform.
+This doesn’t mean private companies do not have a responsibility to be ethical in the absence of policy - they do, but when it comes to the moderation of elected political speech I think the only tenable outcome is to act as a viewpoint neutral platform.
 People should be able to see the speech of their democratically elected politicians.
 A bias towards free speech and anti-censorship is the ethical position.
 Citizens should be able to see this speech without it being blocked or modified, even if it’s stupid.
 The right action is for those citizens to then leverage their own speech to protest, act, and vote them out.

 This doesn’t mean there’s nothing Facebook can do, or even that they’re doing nothing wrong.